albertochong/AWS-DATALAKE-CLUSTER-SYSTEM/README.md

   * Install Java

 ## 2. Step: Hadoop Installation and Configuration
-  * Instsall and Configure Hadoop NameNode and DataNode
+  * Install and Configure Hadoop NameNode and DataNode

-## 2.1 Step: Working with HDFS
+### 2.1 Step: Working with HDFS
   * List files
   * Create directory
   * copy files

-## 2. Step: Sqoop Installation and Configuration
+## 3. Step: Sqoop Installation and Configuration
-  * Instsall and Configure Sqoop
+  * Install and Configure Sqoop

-## 3.1.
-Step: Import data from Oracle to HDFS
+### 3.1.
+Step: Import data from Postgree to HDFS
   * Download connector JDBC         -------- NOT FINISHED
   * Copy .jar to lib sqoop folder   -------- NOT FINISHED
-  * Import Data from Oracle to HDFS -------- NOT FINISHED
+  * Import Data from Postgree to HDFS -------- NOT FINISHED